-The NC has considered the multiple directorship of some Directors, as shown on page 48 to page 49 of this Annual Report.
+The NC has considered the multiple directorship of some Directors.
 The NC has also considered the Directors' principal commitments and their contribution to the Board, the NC is satisfied that the Directors spent adequate time on the Company's affairs and have duly discharged their duties.